ian-speckart/pom/README.md

 -Totals (blue and orange): it shows the total productivity of the day on the left, and the total breaks on the right.

 The app's border flashes when you worked/rested enough.
-That encourages you to change the mode between Pomodoro <--> Breaks
+That encourages you to change the mode between Pomodoro and Breaks

 ![Documentation](assets/documentation.png)